sensu/sensu-docs/content/sensu-go/6.8/catalog/catalog-reference.md

   -repo-dir .                          path to the catalog repository
 {{< /code >}}

+The server subcommand starts a webserver to serve the JSON files the Catalog API generates.
+To view your catalog in the web UI while running the server subcommand, you must also configure a Sensu backend and create a GlobalConfig resource to point to the webserver.

+The preview subcommand starts a webserver like the server subcommand but also serves a preview web UI that can communicate with the Sensu backend.
+If you use the preview subcommand, you do not need to interact with the Sensu backend or create a GlobalConfig resource.

 ## Catalog tags and versions

 The catalog-api tool consumes and parses integration-specific git tags to manage and generate versioned integrations.